Unlearnable Examples Give a False Sense of Data Privacy: Understanding and Relearning: Experiments

+Tab.~\ref{r_CIFAR-10} shows the clean test accuracy of models on CIFAR-10 after being protected with different methods.
+As a pioneering method, EM perturbations have limited data protection capabilities, while methods on improving it like REM and OPS show that the natural training method cannot work well on perturbed data, most of which are less than 30\% on CIFAR-10.
+Adversarial training (AT) works well on EM perturbations.
+However, AT is still less effective compared with our ST training pipeline.
+Especially, ST-Full trained ResNet-50 gets 92.84\% on EM perturbed CIFAR-10.
+Meanwhile, the ST training pipeline works effectively on clean data as well as normal training indicating our method can be an add-on to the NT whether the training data is protected or not.

-\textbf{Learning Effectiveness.} Table~\ref{r_CIFAR-10} and Table~\ref{r_CIFAR-100} show the clean test accuracy of models on CIFAR-10 and CIFAR-100 after being trained with different methods on the perturbed training data.
-As a pioneering method, EM-Sample and EM-Class perturbations have limited data protection capabilities, while methods on improving it like REM and OPS show that the natural training method cannot work well on perturbed data, most of which are less than 33\% on CIFAR-10 and 20\% on CIFAR-100.
-Adversarial training (AT) works well on EM-Sample, EM-Class and SP perturbations.
+Tab.~\ref{r_CIFAR-100} shows the clean test accuracy of models on CIFAR-100 after being trained with different methods on the perturbed training data.
+As a pioneering method, EM perturbations have limited data protection capabilities, while methods on improving it like REM and OPS show that the natural training method cannot work well on perturbed data, most of which are less than 17\% on CIFAR-100.
+Adversarial training (AT) works well on EM and SP perturbations.
 However, AT is still trivial compared with our ST training pipeline.
-Especially, ST-Full trained ResNet-50 gets 93.80\% on EM-Sample perturbed CIFAR-10, and ST-Full trained VGG-16-BN gets 71.30\% on EM-Class perturbed CIFAR-100.
-Meanwhile, ST training pipeline works effectively on clean data as well as normal training.
+Especially, ST-Full trained ResNet-50 gets 71.94\% on EM perturbed CIFAR-100.
+Meanwhile, the ST training pipeline works effectively on clean data as well as normal training.

 Furthermore, to confirm the effectiveness of high-resolution images, we implement the ST training pipeline on ImageNet-mini.
-As shown in Table~\ref{r-imagnet-mini}, ST works well on four perturbed data (especially, ST improves ResNet-18 from 11.10\% to 63.34\% on SP and DenseNet-121 from 6.58\% to 48.70\% on EM-Sample).
-CG augmentation makes supplement the performance of ST, which ST-CG achieves a good boost to ST. Meanwhile, ST-Full works perfectly on REM and SP perturbation.
-However, it has a decreased accuracy on EM-Sample and EM-Class with ResNet-18.
-This is because the protection of perturbation on high-resolution images is much stronger (an example: 32.38\% for a naturally trained ResNet-18 on EM-Class perturbed CIFAR-10 in Table~\ref{r_CIFAR-10} while 3.95\% for a naturally trained ResNet-18 on EM-Class perturbed ImageNet-mini in Table~\ref{r-imagnet-mini}).
+As shown in Tab.~\ref{r-imagnet-mini}, ST works well on four perturbed data (especially, ST improves ResNet-18 from 11.10\% to 75.59\% on SP and DenseNet-121 from 6.58\% to 65.26\% on EM).
+CG augmentation supplements the performance of ST, which ST-CG achieves a good boost to ST. Meanwhile, ST-Full works perfectly on REM and SP perturbation.
+However, it has a decreased accuracy on EM with ResNet-18.
+This is because the protection of perturbation on high-resolution images is much stronger.
+For example, NT trained ResNet-18 on EM perturbations can achieve 19.93\% accuracy in Tab.~\ref{r_CIFAR-10} while it decreases to 14.81\% for ImageNet-mini in Tab.~\ref{r-imagnet-mini}.